DD Sahyadri: Description

 DD Sahyadri broadcasts serials, informative programmes, public debates, and film-based programmes.
-Old and new Marathi films shown on this channel.
+Old and new Marathi films are aired on this channel.
 DD Sahyadri offers about six to eight event properties a year with the big ones being the annual DD Awards, Hirkhani Awards (felicitating women achievers) and the Navaratan Awards.
 DD Sahyadri is supported by Doordarshan studios in Mumbai, Pune and Nagpur.
 It makes an annual live telecast of Dahihandi Mahotsav from Thane.

-DD Sahyadri's Mission is 'To inform, Educate and Entertain Marathi knowing people in their language, idiom & Culture' and 'To showcase the Real Maharashtra Culture, its values, traditions, modernization, diversity and its unity through programmes of high quality in the highest tradition of Public Service Broadcasting with true Indian National Spirit'.
+DD Sahyadri's Mission is "to inform, educate and entertain Marathi knowing people in their language, idiom and culture" and to showcase "the real Maharashtra culture, its values, traditions, modernisation, diversity and its unity through programmes of high quality in the highest tradition of public service broadcasting with true Indian national spirit".

 Competitors and Ranking

 The channel competes with private channels such as Zee Marathi, Colors Marathi, Star Pravah, Sony Marathi and Zee Yuva and FTA channels such as Fakt Marathi.
-In the TAM Report for the week ending on 5 March 2011, DD Sahyadri was ranked the most watched Marathi-language channel with 32.4% reach.
-Sahyadri is also considered the best regional TV channel, compared to other regional Doordarshan TV channels.
-In week 47 of 2020, 7 chya Batmya comes in Top 5 Marathi TV shows.
-Also, in lockdown of 2020, 7 chya Batmya always top the TRP charts.
+In the TAM report for the week ending on 5 March 2011, DD Sahyadri was ranked the most watched Marathi-language channel with 32.4% reach.
+Sahyadri was also considered the best regional TV channel among the other regional Doordarshan TV channels.
+In week 47 of 2020, 7 Chya Batmya came in the top 5 Marathi TV shows.
+Also, in lockdown of 2020, 7 Chya Batmya topped the TRP charts.